UPDATED 11/10/20 10:10am PT:

 We’re going to tell you what you need to know to stay on top of California’s sexual harassment training requirements.

 Senate Bill 778 (also called the “Clean-Up” Bill) is a law providing updated guidance regarding sexual harassment prevention training requirements in California and serves as an amendment to SB 1343.
 The new law extended the deadline for workforce compliance training from 1/1/2020 until 1/1/2021.
 SB 778 also clarified several ambiguities in SB 1343.

-Here’s what you need to know to ensure your practice remains compliant.
+Here’s what you need to know to ensure your dental, optometry, or veterinary practice remains compliant.

 Who Needs to Be Trained?

 If you have five or more employees, you must provide them with sexual harassment prevention training by January 1, 2021.
 There are different training requirements for different groups of employees:

 - Non-Supervisory employees